Managing schedules, sharing information, and handling communication with multiple clients can be time-consuming. Teamup can make it faster and easier.

 With Teamup, you can customize how each client accesses your calendar.
 That way, you can choose what information they see, and what is hidden.
 You can also set the permission level for what each client can do on the calendar: read only, add new events only, or modify events.

-To give clients access to your calendar, you’ll create a unique calendar link for each client.
-Then you simply share this unique link with the client.
-When a project or client relationship concludes, you can deactivate or delete their calendar link(s) as needed.
+To give clients access to your calendar, you can add each client as an account user, or create a unique calendar link for each client and share the links with them.
+When a project or client relationship concludes, you can remove the user, respectively deactivate or delete their calendar link(s) as needed.

 Control what clients see on the calendar